dspace-group/simphera-reference-architecture-aws/README.md

 The following figure shows the main resources used for IVS product:
 ![IVS Reference Architecture for AWS](AWSIVSReferenceArchitecture.svg)

-The main building brick of the Cloud product reference architecture for AWS is the Amazon EKS cluster.
+The main building block of the dSPACE Cloud Products reference architecture for AWS is the Amazon EKS cluster.
 The cluster contains auto scaling groups:

 | Node Group Description | Taints | Labels |